 Dowhan took her Airbnb skills one step further and decided to make the master bedroom it’s own separate, “home.”
 She knew if she listed her Airbnb as an entire residence rather than just renting a room, business would improve.
 The master bedroom was large and had its own entrance.
 She set up a makeshift pantry and fridge to make it feel more homey.

 “It really was like a glorified dorm room,” she told The Penny Hoarder.
 “But I knew if I put up with this on the weekends, then during the week, I’m living in a half-million dollar house for free.”

 In the first year she made over $35,000 from Airbnb alone.
 During this year, she continued to negotiate her salary to earn as much as she could during this crucial time.

 She continued to do this until she met her, now husband, Michael.
-With everything she saved plus a second source of income they were able to purchase a house that is now valued at over $580,000.
+With everything she saved plus a second source of income they were able to purchase their dream home together that is now valued at over $580,000.

 Dowhan explains that she took a lot of risks, but it was worth it in the end.
 It was about spending the money where it had to be spent, and getting crafty with everything else.
 She didn’t live a glamorous life, and it took years for all the hard work to pay off, but in the end she accomplished what she set out to do!

 For more advice to buy your first home, check out our home-owner’s guide here!